bentlyedyson/HEARTY-HEARTY/datascience/README.md

 ###### ptbxl_databse.csv
 This csv file contains 21837 clinical 12-lead ECG records of 10 seconds length from 18885 patients.
 The patients list contain 52% male and 48% female with ages covering the whole range from 0 to 95 years old.
+The PTB-XL ECG dataset was collected with devices from Schiller AG for about 7 years.
+It has 28 different columns that can be categorized into:
+- Identifiers
+- General Metadata
+- ECG statements
+- Signal Metadata
+- Cross-validation Folds

+###### **This file has not been cleaned yet**